yuvan11/black-hat-go/chapter2/tcp-fast-scanner-sorted/README.md

         finally, the openports are added to the slice with append function.

-        It is important to closr channel once its work has done.
+        It is important to close channel once its work has done.

         The open ports are sorted using sort.Ints()